Information relating to GDPR compliance and Trujay.

-General Data Protection Regulation (GDPR) is a set of laws aimed to enhance the protection of EU citizens’ personal data.
-Also, it increases the obligations for organizations regarding the transparent insurance of their business information and security guarantees.
+A set of laws aimed to enhance the protection of EU citizens’ personal data.
+It also increases the obligations for organizations regarding the transparent insurance of their business information and security guarantees.

 Your core rights according to the GDPR in terms of Trujay service:

 - Provide full transparency on what data is collected and how data will be used before requesting the individual’s consent.

 - Ensure that collected data is used only for the purposes explicitly specified at the time of collection and consent.

 - Minimize the data collected and utilized solely for the purpose for which it is collected.

 - Ensure that collected data is accurate throughout the chain of processors.